tjkakade/Monopoly/README.md

 property they landed on if they don't want to buy it.

 ## Changes Made
-In our version of monopoly we changed several things to get the project done in a more timely and simple manner.
-These are our changes:
+In this version of monopoly I changed several things to get the project done in a more timely and simple manner.
+These are the changes:

 1. There is no condition about owning all the colors of a properties type in order to buy houses/hotels for it.
 So, if a player owns a property they can immediately buy houses/hotels for it.